Skip to main content Skip to accessibility

 Professional leads working group

-A professional leads advisory group was established to advise on matters relating to assisted dying service development and delivery.
+A professional leads advisory group was established in early 2022 to advise on matters relating to assisted dying service development and delivery.
 The group consists of:

 • the Medical Director